EvotecIT/PSEventViewer/README.md

 ## Runtime dependencies

-EventViewerX uses the Windows `wevtapi` contract and Microsoft/BCL packages:
-`System.Diagnostics.EventLog`, `System.DirectoryServices` for optional Group
-Policy enrichment, and compatibility packages required by the .NET Framework target.
+EventViewerX uses the Windows `wevtapi` contract, DnsClientX for optional bounded DNS enrichment, and Microsoft/BCL packages such as `System.Diagnostics.EventLog`, `System.DirectoryServices` for optional Group Policy enrichment, and compatibility packages required by the .NET Framework target.
 PSEventViewer ships the compiled engine and cmdlets; it has no